Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 |:----:|:-------:|
 |boolean|True|

-Whether the sensor should detect color or light.
+_Whether the sensor should detect color or light.
 True indicates that the sensor should detect color; False indicates that the sensor should detect light.
 If the DetectColor property is set to True, the BelowRange, WithinRange, and AboveRange events will not occur and the sensor will not generate color.
-If the DetectColor property is set to False, the ColorChanged event will not occur.
+If the DetectColor property is set to False, the ColorChanged event will not occur._

 ### Generate Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Generate Color')]]